kce360/Finland-LinkedIn-Job-Posts-Analysis-2022-2024-2-Ways-Excel-Only-and-SQL-Power-BI/README.md

 ## Part 2: Data Analysis in Excel

 All charts are made using PivotCharts, with slicers added to filter the results by chosen work arrangement, work type, or experience level.
-Excel file with raw data and dashboard to play with is added to the datasets folder.
+Excel files with raw data and combined data + dashboards to play with are added to the dataset and the main folders of this repository.
 - **1st Sheet:** General Analysis of Job Openings in Finland from LinkedIn
 - **2nd Sheet:** Top 10 Dashboard
 - **3rd Sheet:** Data-related Jobs Trends and Opportunities